os-js/osjs-cli/README.md

 # OS.js v3 CLI Module

-This is the node module required to build OS.js and any of its packages, themes, etc.
+This is the CLI module for OS.js.
+Runs common tasks for managing an installation.

 ## Contribution